strangerstudios/pmpro-payfast/readme.txt

 == Changelog ==
+= 1.4.3 - 2024-01-05 =
+* BUG FIX: Fixed an issue where the ITN handler would fatal error when PMPROPF_DEBUG constant was missing. (@JarrydLong)

 = 1.4.2 - 2023-12-28 =
 * SECURITY: Improved the way the log file for ITN requests is generated. (@andrewlimaza, @dparker1005)